petitmi/petitmi.github.io/content/bread/20230918-Project-management/index.md

 According to Bayesian statistics, **the stronger the prior knowledge, the faster the convergence**.
 Having the knowledge needed for the core part of the project and understanding the necessary parts of the other aspects reduces the chances of being fooled.

-## It's team, not battlefields.
-**Diversity helps every individual get wiser through expressing and arguing their viewpoints**.
-Give everyone to express their concerns and put too less emotion in it, after all it’s a job.
+## Who makes the decision?

-**Establishing a clear decision-making process** is crutial to deal with conflicts.
-We have to set the boundary of reaching the final decision.
-Once the decision is made, we are supposed to set aside any lingering doubts and walk together.
+**Establishing a clear decision-making process** is key to dealing with conflict.
+We must set boundaries for reaching a final decision.
+Once a decision is made, we should put aside all doubts and walk together.
+Even if we know we will fail, we should follow the rules of consensus.
+And decision-makers also need time and experience to grow.